Second-hand bookstall in Madrid

 Linguists at Oxford are studying in one of the largest and most successful faculties of Modern Languages in the world, consistently ranked as such in the QS World University Rankings

-The study of language and literature is central to our courses, with literary study ranging from the medieval to the contemporary period, in both European and global settings, and across every conceivable genre.
+The study of language and literature is central to our modern languages degree courses, with literary study ranging from the medieval to the contemporary period, in both European and global settings, and across every conceivable genre.
 Literary study encompasses a wide exposure to the languages in question, as well as the contextual study of history, society, politics, other cultural forms, and thought.
 Specialist courses on fields such as linguistics, cinema, the visual arts, and advanced translation studies are also available.

 Key information